Dark-Matter-Labs/how-dml-uses-data/how-dml-uses-data.md

 When a new team member joins DML, we explain best practices for keeping their devices secure, maintaining the security of their online accounts and working outside our offices.

-Infrastructure we maintain ourselves, like our Digital Ocean servers, are secured using [these best practices](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04).
-Only specific members of the team can access these servers.

 ## Data breaches

 In the event of an unlawful data breach of this website’s database or the database(s) of any of our third-party data processors, it will be assessed and if appropriate reported to any and all affected persons and relevant authorities without undue delay, and if feasible, within 72 hours of the discovery of the breach.
 In the event of a data breach, we are also required to notify the Information Commissioner’s Office.
 We will do so following [their guidance](https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/personal-data-breaches/).

 ## Data transfer outside the EEA

 We have reviewed the privacy policies of third party services we use.
 They provide adequate protections when information is shared outside of the European Economic Area.
-We have team members in South Korea and Canada, which are both countries that have been approved as adequate for their
+We have team members in South Korea and Canada.

 ## Exemptions